 I did feel some sense of validation when I read that The Alchemist author, Paulo Coelho wrote on his blog that he also believes people should avoid museums and hang out in bars if they want to learn the culture of a region.
 In Helsinki that would be Kallio.

-After the sauna Anna took me for drinks in the Kallio district.
-Kallio is known as the bohemian district in Helsinki.
-Every major city has one of these neighborhoods, a working-class neighborhood that often starts off with artists, then students, then the bars and interesting restaurants open because the rent is low and then young professionals move in and the rent goes up.
+Every major city has one of these neighbourhoods, a working-class neighbourhood that often starts off with artists, then students, then the bars and interesting restaurants open because the rent is low and then young professionals move in and the rent goes up.

 Kallio remains the cheapest place to go for drinks, again Petri was wrong, you can still find drinks for less than $10 although new bars are coming in, taking over the strip joints, antique shops and mom and pop shops.

 Living in Toronto I cannot judge, gentrification happens, and some neighborhoods find a way to keep the original spirit.